 For projects studied in the serial study process, the In-Service Date shall not exceed ten (10) years from the date the Interconnection Request is received by the CAISO.
 For projects studied in the cluster study process the COD shall not exceed seven (7) years from the date the Interconnection Request is received by the CAISO.

 Interconnection Customers whose projects have Full Capacity Deliverability Status (FCDS), Partial Capacity Deliverability Status (PCDS) or Off-Peak Deliverability Status (OPDS) that request COD extensions beyond the allowable time in queue, or request changes to the project when the COD is already beyond the allowable time in queue, must demonstrate that the Generating Facility is commercially viable, as defined by the CAISO Tariff and discussed further below, in order to make those changes and retain the project’s deliverability status.
-A generating facility will not be required to demonstrate the Generating Facility is commercially viable where the Participating TO extends the in-service, synchronization, and COD milestones.
+A generating facility will not be required to demonstrate the Generating Facility is commercially viable where the Participating TO extends the in-service, synchronization, and COD milestones, or when a project becomes subject to an upgrade with a later in-service as a result of the project receiving a TPD Allocation.
 However, any further extensions by the interconnection customer will require the Generating Facility to demonstrate it is commercially viable as discussed further below.
 In other words, no further extensions beyond the Participating TO’s extension or other exceptions will be made due to Participating TO extensions.
 Insubstantial changes, including type, number, or manufacturer of inverters, insubstantial changes to the Generating Facility, or energy storage additions, are not included in this requirement.

 Fuel type changes are prohibited after the allowable time in queue, including when the fuel type change is submitted with a request to extend the COD.
 Interconnection Customers seeking to change the project fuel type (e.g., natural gas, solar, wind, biomass, geothermal) after they already have or will exceed the allowable time in queue must submit a new Interconnection Request.